Should Beginner Golfers Use a Driver?

 2. Accuracy Is More Important Than Distance

-Golf isn’t just about hitting the ball far.
-It’s about keeping the ball in play.
-A well-placed 180-yard shot is far better than a 250-yard drive into the trees.
+Golf is about keeping the ball in play.
+A straight 180-yard shot is better than a 250-yard drive in the trees.

 3. The Driver Requires a Different Swing